The 10 best hip flasks

 All products were chosen independently by our editorial team.
 This review contains affiliate links and we may receive a commission for purchases made.
 Please read our affiliates FAQ page to find out more and read about how we write BBC Good Food reviews.

 When choosing a hip flask, there are a few things to consider.
 Nowadays, most are made from either stainless steel or plastic, both of which have their benefits and drawbacks.
 The metal ones are sturdy but take a little more maintenance, as most need to be washed by hand, while the plastic ones are usually dishwasher-safe but more likely to take on colours and smells.

 Whatever option you go for, be sure you have a hip flask that is easily fillable with a cap that is reliably airtight and think about how portable it is – for example, some will easily slide into a back pocket while others have a bit more bulk.

 Whether buying for yourself or looking for a gift, these hip flasks strike the perfect balance between useful and stylish, and will last for years to come.
-Read on to discover our top picks, and for more buyer’s guides, visit our review section, from the best dishwashers to best water bottles.
+Read on to discover our top picks, and for more buyer's guides, visit our review section, from the best dishwashers to the best personalised water bottles.

 SAVAGE round hip flask, 5oz

 Able to carry around five ounces (that's about three shots' worth of booze), this hip flask is a good size while fitting comfortably into the palm of your hand.
 Though you can slot it into a back pocket, the rounded shape gives it a less ergonomic fit than a regular hip flask.